arahi7860/mongo-intro/readme.md

 restaurants
 ```

-Note: `restaurants` was saved as a collection
+`restaurants` was saved as a collection.
+A collection is really just a group of documents.
+If you want to explore all the things you can do with a collection, type `db.collection_name.help()`, or in this case: `db.restaurants.help()`

+Now type:

 ```js
 > db.restaurants.find()